janosh/blog/content/posts/2019-03-19~google-maps+react-hooks/google-maps+react-hooks.md

 )
 ```

+## Customization

-To change the area shown by the map and its zoom level, pass it an `options` object containing the keys `center` and `zoom`.
+To change the area shown by the map and its zoom level, pass an `options` object containing the keys `center` and `zoom`.

 ```js
 mapProps = {